John R. Zoesch III

-- Authored trial and appellate briefs and served as trial counsel defending against claims of cybersquatting, false advertising, and unfair competition, which resulted in a defense verdict and subsequent affirmance on appeal.
+- Authored trial and appellate briefs and served as trial counsel defending auto dealer against claims of cybersquatting, false advertising, and unfair competition, which resulted in a defense verdict and subsequent affirmance on appeal.

-- Defended defense contractor in trade secret misappropriation action arising from the submission of competing proposals for the U.S. Air Force’s Joint Terminal Attack Control (JTAC) and Small Unmanned Aerial Systems (SUAS) program, which resulted in dismissal.
+- Defended defense contractor in trade secret misappropriation action in federal court arising from the submission of competing proposals for the U.S. Air Force’s Joint Terminal Attack Control (JTAC) and Small Unmanned Aerial Systems (SUAS) program, which resulted in dismissal.

-- Represented materials manufacturer in various multi-party lawsuits throughout the State of Florida.
+- Represented materials manufacturer in various multi-party lawsuits in state court throughout the State of Florida.
 Drafted and argued motions for summary judgment and motions in limine, handled depositions of both fact and expert witnesses, and served as trial counsel.